Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Introduction

-Within this framework, no approach currently exists to simultaneously measure interfacial rheology alongside structure, despite the fact that the high sensitivity of interfacial systems to temperature, evaporation, and other experimental conditions makes it challenging to rigorously compare structural and rheological measurements performed on separate samples.
-In this work, we present an experimental setup that allows the integration of a highly sensitive interfacial shear rheometry system for in situ measurements in the FIGARO \cite{Campbell2011} horizontal reflectometer of the ILL, that is now available as an integrated sample environment for the interfacial science community.
-To our knowledge, there is no neutron or synchrotron facility worldwide that offers as a standard feature the possibility of making simultaneous structural and high-sensitivity dynamical measurements on the same fluid-fluid interface sample.
+In this work, we present an experimental setup that allows the integration of an interfacial shear rheometry system for simultaneous measurements on the FIGARO \cite{Campbell2011} horizontal reflectometer at the Institut Laue-Langevin (ILL), which is now available as an integrated sample environment for the interfacial science community.
+To our knowledge, there is no neutron or synchrotron facility worldwide that offers as a standard feature the possibility of making simultaneous structural and high-sensitivity dynamical shear measurements on the same fluid-fluid interface sample.

-This paper is organized as follows: Section I provides a description of the DWR design and data acquisition methodology, while Section II focuses on the device's performance, including experimental validation using a 1,2-dipalmitoyl-sn-glycero-3-phosphocholine (DPPC) monolayer at the air/water interface, whose structure and dynamical behavior have been previously reported in separate experiments.
+This paper is organised in two main sections.
+Section I provides a description of the DWR design and data acquisition methodology, while Section II focuses on the device's performance, including experimental validation using a 1,2-dipalmitoyl-sn-glycero-3-phosphocholine (DPPC) monolayer at the air/water interface, whose structure and dynamical behaviour have been previously reported in separate experiments \cite{Hermans2014, Campbell2018a, Carrascosa2020}.